-Skills you will develop include • Farm Animal Care & Cultivation • Organic Fruit Orcharding, Herb & Vegetable Gardening • Sustainable Building • Natural Selection Forestry • Budgeting & Profits from Entrepreneurial Cottage Industry • Wild Edible Foraging & Preparation • Paleo Cooking & Food Storage • Medicinal Herb Collection & Preservation and more.
+Skills you will develop include • Organic Fruit Orcharding, Herb & Vegetable Gardening • Wild Edible Foraging & Preparation • Medicinal Herb Collection & Preservation • Farm Animal Care & Cultivation • Sustainable Building & Wetland Restoration • Entrepreneurial Cottage Industry Budgeting • Paleo & Vegan Cooking & Food Storage and more.

 FAQ – Farm Internship Benefits & Background

-Our apprenticeship programs have run every year since, with the farm internship piloted a couple times over the years until the Washington State Farm Internship Project legislation finally passed in 2015 and we began the program in earnest.
-More than half our staff have come on board via our apprenticeships and now farm internship, while others enrolled to receive training in advance of starting their own schools or to gain experience for employment elsewhere.
+We ran our farm internship periodically as a pilot program over the years until the Washington State Farm Internship Project legislation passed in 2015 and we began the program in earnest.
 Check out our apprenticeship testimonials from novice apprentices, former campers-turned-instructors, and experienced educators who all succeeded in our summer apprenticeships and agree that results far exceeded expectations.

-Beyond tuition and insurance, you need not spend another dime all summer, as all additional expenses are covered with work trade.
 Some might think that not spending any money all summer, and gaining income from farm sales are the bottom line benefits, but the real bottom line is your transformation into an experienced farmer with foundations in small business management.
 Successful participants also gain eligibility for employment at Wolf Camp and have strong recommendations for employment elsewhere.
+Washington State requires that internships are for the benefit of participants.
+Click that link for a pdf describing state laws about internships.

 FAQ – Work Priorities & Skill Goals

-2nd Priority: Take care of yourself, while nurturing campers and supporting other staff.
-It is important that you come into the program as healthy and prepared as possible, for although during the training portion of the program your educational needs are the focus, during the summer camp season, the needs of the children at camp will be the focus, so you will have to learn to remain healthy amongst constant camp activity.
+2nd Priority: Take care of yourself, while supporting other staff.
+It is important that you come into the program as healthy and prepared as possible, for although during the training portion of the program your educational needs are the focus, during the summer camp season, the needs of the children at camp will be our focus.

 3rd Priority: Develop a working knowledge of the skills.
 Interns always relate how at the end of the summer, they were amazed at how this “just happened” but on the other hand, with skills like these, it’s all about studying each and every aspect at length.